cjGO/cjgo.github.io/_posts/2024-08-08-BudgetBot.md

 We are using the stable-baselines 3 library's built-in policy network which influences the action output, especially at the very beginning of training.
 This is most obvious in the last chart for budget_spent_per_generation.
 The default settings favor the very first values from the network to be centered around 0 which translates to spending 50% of the remaining budget on the first cycle.
 Over time this balances out and it appears the agent finds a more logical budget distribution, however this initial settings may have strong influences on the rest of training preventing it from finding a more consistent tracjetory through the action space.

 We can code our own policies and control the initial weights and biases so initial values start out much lower, potentially providing flexibility to the rest of the training process.
+Currently, we are beginning the training in a potentialy unfavorable starting position of the action which could have a negative domino effect for the rest of the training process.

 We may also hand-code some behavior like constraints or penalties to avoid behavior explicitly.
 For example, we can punish the agent if the actions within an episode are too similar (like what clearly happens after a collapse event).